sapegin/dotfiles/docs/Readme.md

 `clean-dropbox {{--remove}}`

-- Remove all node_modules folders inside the home directory older than 30 days:
+- Remove all node_modules folders inside the home folder older than 30 days:

 `clean-node-modules`